sap-tutorials/sap-build-process-automation/tutorials/spa-create-recorder-desktop-clock/spa-create-recorder-desktop-clock.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Automate Windows Clock Application using the Recorder
+# Automate Windows Clock Application Using the Recorder
 <!-- description --> Automate the creation of alarms in the windows clock application with set and get activities

 ## Prerequisites